Run GPT‑OSS‑120B on Strix Halo (Ubuntu 25.04) — 40 tok/s, no containers

 I prefer uv over pyenv/poetry and use a packaged version from debian.griffo.io.

-curl -fsSL https://debian.griffo.io/EA0F721D231FDD3A0A17B9AC7808B4DD62C41256.asc \ | sudo gpg --dearmor -o /etc/apt/keyrings/debian.griffo.io.gpg echo 'deb [signed-by=/etc/apt/keyrings/debian.griffo.io.gpg] https://debian.griffo.io/apt trixie main' | sudo tee /etc/apt/sources.list.d/debian.griffo.io.list apt update apt install uv
+# Key curl -fsSL https://debian.griffo.io/EA0F721D231FDD3A0A17B9AC7808B4DD62C41256.asc \ | sudo gpg --dearmor -o /etc/apt/keyrings/debian.griffo.io.gpg # Repo Source echo 'Types: deb URIs: https://debian.griffo.io/apt Suites: trixie Components: main Signed-By: /etc/apt/keyrings/debian.griffo.io.gpg' \ | sudo tee /etc/apt/sources.list.d/debian.griffo.io.sources apt update apt install uv

 Head to wherever you want to store your lemonade project.

-Run Lemonade headless (screen)
+Run Lemonade in the Background (screen)

 Running in screen allows you to start Lemonade and leave it running in the background.
 You can then close your terminal window.
 I picked a reasonable context size, which is configurable.
 I also set the host so that Lemonade listens on all interfaces, not just localhost.
 This system is on a private network.
 Do not port forward or put this system on a public IP in this configuration, please.